coq/ceps/text/069-coq-roadmap.md

   (to bring guarantees on their level of quality).

-- Consolidation of documentation, so that it is easy for users to find documentation about the included packages, ideally with a consistant presentation.
+- Consolidation of documentation, so that it is easy for users to find documentation about the included packages, ideally with a consistent presentation.

 - Infrastructure / automation work to stabilize the release process of